tanersener/mobile-ffmpeg/README.md

 ### 9. Contributing

-If you have any recommendations or ideas to improve it, please feel free to submit issues or pull requests.
+Feel free to submit issues or pull requests.

-`master` branch includes only the latest tested and released source code.
-So, please open your pull requests against `development`, so they can be tested property.
+Please note that `master` branch includes only the latest released source code.
+Changes planned for the next release are implemented under the `development` branch.
+So, if you want to create a pull request, please open it against the `development`.

 ### 10. See Also